-B.C.’s iconic coast and marine waters are vital to our identity, culture, and economy.
-The B.C. government exercises considerable jurisdiction over these areas.
+The Pacific coast is iconic to B.C. and vital to our identity, culture, and economy.
+The B.C. government exercises considerable jurisdiction over these marine areas.
 But unlike all the Atlantic provinces, neighbouring Pacific US states, and many countries around the world, B.C. has no coastal strategy.

 We are asking the government of B.C. to develop a Coastal Strategy.